donnels/jupyter-aarch64/README.md

 Running jupyter on arm64/aarch64

 ## Requirements
-required: must run on a pinebook pro
+- required: must run on a pinebook pro
-optional: run on a raspi
+- optional: run on a raspi
-optional: run on a (new) mac
+- optional: run on a (new) mac

 ## Backstory
 I did not like the official R jupyter docker files so I decided to make my own to see how far I get with it.
 The aim is to run it on the laptop I am typing this on: a pinebook pro.
+I might revisit Rocker instead of goin it on my own.

 ## Why R?
 As R has some good graphing capabilities I would like to explore I decided to understand what it requires to run in order to run it with confidence.
 R is a good alternative for ingesting data and analysing it.